 How To Become An Arkansas Medical Marijuana Caregiver

 What Is A Medical Marijuana Caregiver?

 Arkansas state law and regulations allow medical marijuana patients to have a caregiver.
-A caregiver is authorized to visit dispensaries, purchase marijuana and transfer it from the dispensary to the patient.
-There may also be cases in which the caregiver needs to assist the patient with product selection, administering of medical marijuana or product dosing.
-It is illegal for caregivers to consume any medical marijuana that has been purchased on behalf of their registered qualifying patient.
+A caregiver is authorized to visit licensed Arkansas dispensaries, purchase marijuana, and transfer it from the dispensary to the patient.
+There may also be cases in which the caregiver needs to assist the patient with product selection, administering medical marijuana, or product dosing.
+It is illegal for caregivers to consume any medical marijuana that has been purchased on behalf of their registered Arkansas medical marijuana patient.

 Caregivers can be a parent, guardian, sibling, spouse, nurse, or